bisqwit/that_editor/README.md

 As of 2018-10-28, the editor can also be compiled on Linux.
 Go to the `32bit` subdirectory and run `make e`.
+You will need SDL2 development library installed.

 Note the usual disclaimers.
 This editor is not meant to be used by humans.
+Also, this version is hardcoded for Finnish keyboard layout.
+(Sorry!)

 ## Features